Bob-Harper/nms_dynamic_suit_voice/docs/Setup.md

 python nms_dynamic_suite_voice_pipeline.pyw
 ```
 I recommend starting your first session in a terminal window with the above command so you can see what it is doing, and when.
 If you have a second monitor, even better, you can watch the pipeline do it's thing as you play.
-I saved as a .pyw because I wanted to make a shortcut and eventually just run it directly without messing with .bat files and such.
-It does not take any command line arguments so starting it through a simple shortcut (right click, create shortcut) on the desktop is quick and easy.
+It does not take any command line arguments at this time.
 It will take a few moments to initialize the reources it needs and ensure the model is pre-loaded.
 Once the tray icon is visible, it is actively monitoring.
 If you started through a shortcut, that will be the only indicator.
 If you started in a terminal, you will see "Watching for file access..."

 ## IF CONFIGURED TO USE GPU, DO NOT START THE GAME UNTIL YOU SEE THE ICON
 Using it on CPU inference should have no impact to startup, but I recommend waiting until it is done because general principles.
-If you've modified to use your GPU, improper startup timing may lead to severe game stuttering and eyestrain caused by FPS rates of 1 or less.
-Refer to Advanced FAQS for why it's essential to wait.
+If you've modified to use your GPU, improper startup timing may lead to severe game stuttering, eyestrain, and excessive cursing caused by FPS rates of 1 or less.
+[Refer to Advanced FAQS for more detail on why it's essential to wait](docs/Advanced.md).

 ### Start No Man's Sky
 Play until your suit notifies you of something important.
 Keep playing until you get another notification for the same